-Key audit matter How we addressed the key audit matter in the audi testing included a review of revenue fror takeaway orders which was considered to be a higher risk.
-Risk of Impairment of property, plant and equipment and other assets - IAS 36 ensures that the assets of an entity are carried at no more than their recoverable amount and sets out indicators of impairment which should be considered in the preparation of financial statements.
-We obtained and reviewed management calculations of the net present value ("NPV") of each restaurant site which management consider to represent cash generating unit ("CGUs").
-Management use these calculation for determining whether individual sites an impaired; Continued economic uncertainty in the UK due to high levels of cost inflation, increasing interest rates and the broader We critically assessed the methodology use by management to calculate the NPV by sit and considered alternative models 'cost of living crisis' combine to pose a risk of reduced demand for the group's products.
-We recalculated the NPV for each site and total using our own model but management inputs to test the integrity and arithmetic accuracy of management's calculations.
-Simultaneously the group is not immune to cost pressures and faces increasing costs for its inputs, particularly wages and salaries, food prices and energy costs.
-We reviewed the calculations and assesse whether these correctly identified the value use of each site; There is then, a risk that indicators of impairment exist as some sites may not have performed as expected and thus their carrying value cannot be supported or justified.
-We assessed and challenged the estimates ar judgements made and assumptions used, the key inputs being: Forecast future results for each site Discount rate Future cashflow forecast, including This could lead to an impairment charge that has not been recognized by management capital spend Growth rate Lease length We selected for further investigation, those sites where the surplus of the calculated NPV over carrying value was most sensitive to the risk of forecasts not being achieved We obtained evidence to support the assumptions used and performed sensitivity analysis on the growth rate and discount rate We compared the capital spend to that in previous years.
-We considered the allocation of imposition and between applications of fixed the second state of the of impairment between each class of fixed asset;
+("CGUs").
+Management use these calculations for determining whether individual sites are impaired;

-Key audit matter How we addressed the key audit matter in the audit We reviewed the financial statement disclosures and considered the appropriateness of the disclosed sensitivities that are included.
+- We critically assessed the methodology used by management to calculate the NPV by site and considered alternative models - We recalculated the NPV for each site and in total using our own model but management's inputs to test the integrity and arithmetical accuracy of management's calculations. - We reviewed the calculations and assessed whether these correctly identified the value in use of each site; - We assessed and challenged the estimates and judgements made and assumptions used, the key inputs being: - Forecast future results for each site 0 - Discount rate 0 - Future cashflow forecast, including capital spend - Growth rate 0 - Lease length - We selected for further investigation, those sites where the surplus of the calculated NPV over carrying value was most sensitive to the risk of forecasts not being achieved - We obtained evidence to support the assumptions used and performed sensitivity analysis on the growth rate and discount rate; - We compared the capital spend to that in previous years.
+We considered the allocation of impairment between each class of fixed asset; - We reviewed the financial statement considered disclosures and appropriateness of the disclosed sensitivities that are included.